abbykane97/FinancialTracker/README.md

 Alternatively, you can use the green "Run" button in the toolbar at the top of the IntelliJ IDEA window.

 View Output: If your project produces any output (e.g., print statements), you can view it in the "Run" or "Debug" tool window at the bottom of the IntelliJ IDEA window.
-Debugging (optional): If you encounter any issues with your code, you can use IntelliJ IDEA's debugging features to troubleshoot and fix them.
-You can set breakpoints, inspect variables, and step through your code line by line.

 Instructions on how to set up and run the project using IntelliJ IDEA.